redis/node-redis/README.md

 once the connection has been established.
 Setting `enable_offline_queue` to `false` will disable this feature and the callback will be execute immediately with an error, or an error will be thrown if no callback is specified.
+* `persist_offline_queue`: Defaults to `false`.
+By default the offline queue will be flushed after one retry attempt, although this behavior may be changed in the future.
+If `persist_offline_queue` is set to `true`, the offline queue will never be flushed outside of sending it.
+This includes when a connection is closed by the user.
+However, outstanding commands are still flushed, for instance, when a connection breaks after writing to the output stream, so client code should not rely on the assumption that offline queue items are always submitted when the connection is restored.
 * `retry_max_delay`: defaults to `null`.
 By default every time the client tries to connect and fails time before reconnection (delay) almost doubles.
 This delay normally grows infinitely, but setting `retry_max_delay` limits delay to maximum value, provided in milliseconds.